-(iii) Orders under $400 for healthcare providers and under $1,200 for licenced wholesalers (exclusive of GST) will incur a delivery and handling charge, with terms as per order.
+(iii) Orders under $400 for healthcare providers will incur a $50 delivery and handling charge (exclusive of GST) and orders under $1,500 for licensed wholesalers (exclusive of GST) will incur a $100 delivery and handling charge (exclusive of GST), with terms as per order.

 (iv) The Company reserves the right to refuse orders, in whole or in part, without giving any reason.

 (v) The Company will signify its acceptance of an order by raising an invoice to the customer.

 (i) Any timeframes quoted by the Company for delivery of an order are estimates only.
 The Company will use its reasonable efforts to supply the goods in the quantities and timeframes specified in each order.
 The Company will not be liable for any loss suffered by a customer arising out of any delay or failure to supply the goods in the requested quantities and timeframes.

 (ii) The goods will be at the Company’s risk until delivery, and from that time, the goods will be at the customer’s risk.
 This transfer of risk will apply even if the delivery address is unattended.

 (iii) The place of delivery will be at the address specified in the customer order, or if not specified, at the address to which previous orders from the customer were delivered.

 (iv) The delivery docket manifest signed by the cartage contractor or the driver engaged to deliver the goods shall be conclusive evidence of due delivery of the goods.